graft-community/docs/Alpha-Test-Framework.md

 The more, the better - the faster quality logs are submitted, the faster bugs are squashed, the faster we roll-out onto Mainnet.

 The idea is very simple.
 Test RTA transactions and log the results.
-Then sumbit any relevant findings to the team.
+Then submit any relevant findings to the team.

 Successful instant RTA transactions do not require logging and reporting - this is expected behavior.